 - 1. Planning for the Term of Service.
 The grantee must develop member positions that provide for meaningful service activities and performance criteria that are appropriate to the skill level of members.
-The grantee is responsible for ensuring that the positions do not include or put the AmeriCorps member in a situation in which the member is at risk for engaging in any prohibited activity (see 45 CFR § 2520.65), activity that would violate the non-duplication and non-displacement requirements (see 45 CFR § 2540.100), or prohibited fundraising activity (see 45 CFR § 2520.40-45).
+The grantee is responsible for ensuring that the positions do not include or put the AmeriCorps member in a situation in which the member is at risk for engaging in any prohibited activity (see 45 CFR § 2520.65), activity that would violate the non-duplication and non-displacement requirements (see 45 CFR § 2540.100), or prohibited fundraising activity (see 45 CFR §§ 2520.40-.45).
 The grantee must accurately and completely describe the activities to be performed by each member in a position description.
 Position descriptions must be provided to CNCS upon request.
 The grantee must ensure that each member has sufficient opportunity to complete the required number of hours to qualify for an education award.
 In planning for the member's term of service, the grantee must account for holidays and other time off, and must provide each member with sufficient opportunity to make up missed hours. - 2.
 Member Service Agreements.
-The grantee must require that each member sign a service agreement that, at minimum, includes the following: - a.
-Member position description;
+The grantee must require that each member sign a member service agreement that includes, at minimum, the following: - a.
+Member position description; - b.
+The minimum number of service hours (as required by statute) and other requirements (as developed by the grantee) necessary to successfully complete the term of service and to be eligible for the education award;

-- b.
-The minimum number of service hours (as required by statute) and other requirements (as developed by the grantee) necessary to successfully complete the term of service and to be eligible for the education award; - c.
+- c.
 The amount of the education award being offered for successful completion of the terms of service in which the individual is enrolling; - d.
 Standards of conduct, as developed by the grantee or subgrantee; - e.
-The list of prohibited activities, including those specified in the regulations at 45 § CFR 2520.65 (see paragraph 3, below); - f.
-Requirements under the Drug-Free Workplace Act (41 U.S.C. § 701 et seq.); - g.
-Civil rights requirements, complaint procedures, and rights of beneficiaries (see Section V.F.); - h.
-Suspension and termination rules; - i.
-The specific circumstances under which a member may be released for cause; - j.
-Grievance procedures; and - k.
+The list of prohibited activities, including those specified in the regulations at 45 CFR § 2520.65 (see paragraph 3, below); - f.
+The text of 45 CFR §§ 2540.100(e)-(f), which relates to Non-duplication and Nondisplacement; - g.
+The text of 45 CFR §§ 2520.40-.45, which relates to fundraising by members; - h.
+Requirements under the Drug-Free Workplace Act (41 U.S.C. § 701 et seq.); - i.
+Civil rights requirements, complaint procedures, and rights of beneficiaries (see Section V.F.); - j.
+Suspension and termination rules; - k.
+The specific circumstances under which a member may be released for cause; - 1.
+Grievance procedures; and - m.
 Other requirements established by the grantee.